Why a cash-out refinance can still be a good idea, even as rates rise

 What’s going on with mortgage refinance rates

 It’s no secret that mortgage rates have been rising rapidly.
-At the beginning of 2022, the average interest on a 30-year fixed mortgage for a purchase was below 3.5 percent.
-Now, less than six months later, that average has shot up about two full percentage points, hovering around 5.5 percent.
+At the beginning of 2022, the average interest on a 30-year fixed mortgage for a purchase was below 3.5%.
+Now, less than six months later, that average has shot up about two full percentage points, hovering around 5.5%.
 While refinance rates are a bit lower than those purchase rates, they’ve followed a similar rising trend.

-“It’s a huge increase,” says Joel Kan, associate vice president of economic and industry forecasting at the Mortgage Bankers Association (MBA), adding that it’s led many homeowners to back away from refinancing.
+“It’s a huge increase,” said Joel Kan, associate vice president of economic and industry forecasting at the Mortgage Bankers Association, or MBA, adding that it’s led many homeowners to back away from refinancing.

-“Refinances are down 70 percent year-over-year,” Kan says.
+“Refinances are down 70% year-over-year,” Kan said.
 “Coming off of two record refi years, 2020 and 2021, where people got a fixed rate below 3.5 percent, there isn’t really a benefit to refinancing.”

-He adds that mortgage rates should settle to an average of 5 percent for 2022 based on current MBA analyses.
+He added that mortgage rates should settle to an average of 5% for 2022, based on current MBA analyses.
 Even at those higher levels, plenty of homeowners could take advantage of a cheaper mortgage.

-“While that 5 percent from a long-term historical perspective is still quite low, it’s significant because it’s up to 60 percent higher than the rates consumers have locked into in their refinance” if they undertook one in the past few years, Mellman says.
+“While that 5% from a long-term historical perspective is still quite low, it’s significant because it’s up to 60% higher than the rates consumers have locked into in their refinance” if they undertook one in the past few years, Mellman said.

 Why homeowners could still benefit from a cash-out refinance